 - We have counseled funds, asset managers and other corporate clients in structuring transactions and investments to comply with requirements under the BHCA and the CBCA.

 - We often are called upon to analyze cross-border investments and represent global asset management firms in connection with their activities within the United States, including permissible investments under Section 4 of the BHCA and permissible activities of Financial Holding Companies under Regulation Y.

 - We regularly counsel private equity fund clients in interpreting the Federal Reserve Board’s interpretations of control under the BHCA and assist in structuring transactions and agreements consistent with these interpretations.

 Top-ranked for M&A by the most prominent league tables and legal directories, Dechert advises clients engaged in mergers, tender and exchange offers, leveraged buyouts, cross-border transactions, going-private transactions, strategic alliances, collaborations and joint ventures, acquisitions, divestitures, proxy contests, and special committee assignments.

-We have extensive experience in fair lending matters and have represented banks and companies in investigations and proceedings pursued by regulatory agencies and the DOJ.
+We have extensive experience consumer financial services and payments matters and have represented banks and companies in investigations and proceedings brought by the CFPB, other bank regulatory agencies and the DOJ.

-Our lawyers have appeared before the FSOC and its various subcommittees, commented on or challenged its pronouncements and designations regarding systemically important financial institutions (SIFIs) on behalf of large insurance companies, non-depository financial institutions and private as well as registered investment funds and managers.
+Our lawyers have appeared before the Financial Stability Oversight Council (FSOC) and its various subcommittees, commented on or challenged its pronouncements and designations regarding systemically important financial institutions (SIFIs) on behalf of large insurance companies, non-depository financial institutions and private as well as registered investment funds and managers.

 We have also submitted a variety of comments to the FSOC and the Financial Stability Board (FSB) on a wide range of systemic issues and policies impacting our clients and their potential designation.
 We have also participated in the first litigation against FSOC, filing an amicus brief in support of MetLife’s challenge to its designation as a SIFI.